Go to AAD Home

 By working together to increase awareness of eczema, we can:

-• Help patients better manage their condition.
+• Help people better manage their condition.

 • Shed light on available treatment options, so that patients and parents can make shared, informed treatment decisions with their dermatologists.